 Mendocino College utilizes a variety of communication modalities to ensure that campus staff, students and the public are aware of institutional decisions when appropriate.
-To communicate new appointments (IV.A.6.11), urgent decisions (IV.A.6.9), college events (IV.A.6.10) or college accomplishments (IV.A.6.12), Mendocino College uses college-wide emails to diffuse information quickly and efficiently.
+To communicate new appointments (IVA6\09), urgent decisions (IVA6\10), college events (IVA6\11) or college accomplishments (IVA6\12), Mendocino College uses college-wide emails to distribute information quickly and efficiently.

-In addition, Mendocino College also utilizes the college website and portal (soon to be "MyMendo") for critical information that needs to reach a wider demographic in the service area (IV.A.6.13, IV.A.6.14), such as board of trustee meeting agendas and minutes, which contain key college decisions.
-When new employees are hired, the college utilizes college-wide email to disseminate information to all constituency groups to alert staff of new hires (IV.A.6.15).
+In addition, Mendocino College also utilizes the college website and portal (soon to be "MyMendo") for critical information that needs to reach a wider demographic in the service area (IVA6\13; IVA6\14), such as Board of Trustee meeting agendas and minutes, which contain key college decisions.
+When new employees are hired, the College disseminates information to constituency groups to alert staff of new hires (IVA6\15).
 The Mendocino College staffing projection is an annual process that comes from Program Review requests and is scored for alignment with institutional direction as well as a vetted rubric.
-After scoring, the information if then presented to the Planning and Budgeting Committee (PBC) in which further discussion ensues and a final decision is made by the Superintendent/President, incorporating input from constituency members who are appointed to the PBC committee.
-The information is disseminated to committee members (IV.A.6.16) and then shared with their respective members.
+After scoring, the information is then presented to the Planning and Budgeting Committee (PBC) in which further discussion ensues and a final decision is made by the Superintendent/President, incorporating input from constituency members who are appointed to the PBC committee.
+The information is disseminated to committee members (IVA6\16) and then shared with their respective members.

-Mendocino College meets the standards through a comprehensive process of documentation and dissemination of pertinent institutional decisions and critical news, as evidenced by communication modalities and repositories.
+The District meets the Standard through a comprehensive process of documentation and dissemination of pertinent institutional decisions and critical news, as evidenced by communication modalities and repositories.